Local Distiller Producing Hand Sanitizer

 Due to the current pandemic, there is a scarcity and lack of supply issue with hand sanitizer.

 They will be setting up various distribution times/places.
-If you are in need or know someone who is please find them on Facebook at www.facebook.com/lassandlions to stay informed of when/where you can get the hand sanitizer.
+If you are in need or know someone who is, please find Lass & Lions on Facebook at www.facebook.com/lassandlions to stay informed of when/where you can get the hand sanitizer.

 You can also email any needs to cheers@lassandlions.com